soarqin/DSP_Mods/Dustbin/README.md

   + Add a belt signal(you can find it in first tab of signal selection panel) as dustbin, which is the simplest way to destroy items.
   + Reworked dustbin support for Tanks, to improve performance and resolve known bugs.
     - Be note that the whole tank logic is optimized which may get a slight better performance even if you don't use them as dustbin.
-  + Config entry for sands gain from destroyed items are changed to a more flexible format.
+  + Config entry for soil piless gain from destroyed items are changed to a more flexible format.
   + [Nebula Mupltiplayer Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/) and bug fixes from [ModFixerOne](https://dsp.thunderstore.io/package/starfi5h/ModFixerOne/) by [starfi5h](https://github.com/starfi5h/).

 * 1.2.1